lxmn3kmr/ProdManCourses/ProdMgr/6Metrics.md

 User Happiness - NPS score, complaints, app ratings Revenue metrics - LTV, Cost of customer acquisition, B2B - Monthly recurring revenue per month/year

-How to pick good metrics - Understandable, Rate or Ratio, Correlation, able to change, FB overall metric - spend more time on app.
+**How to pick good metrics** - Understandable, Rate or Ratio, Correlation, able to change, FB overall metric - spend more time on app.
 But as PM we may have a sub level metric - increase comments which will increase overall time on app. exploratory metric  - hunting clues. reporting metrics -

+ **Metrics Framework - HEART**
+  IIAAYKIG
+  UBER for X --> UBER for alocholic lemonade .
+  Matrix.
+  HEART order - ATERH.
+                 Goals(what do you want to happen)  Signals(what we need to measure?)
+Metrics (A signal expressed over time)
+  Happiness -  drinker satisfaction, delivery service;  App store, NPS survey; engagement - #of orders, total value of order(extra add ons, service); same as goal adoption -  # of people atleast one order; same as goal,  who have not done any order after downloadin,; retention - # of people repeat orders; time period - when they ordered frequency; task success - minimize abandon cart, maximize order in 5min; same as goal;

+  **AARRR** metric framework
+  Acquisition, Activation, Retention, Referral, Revenue

+  Tools: Google analytics.
+CrazyEgg - heatmap; Kissmetrics; mixpanel; Optimizely; Segment